google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

         headings.forEach(heading => {
           // All buttons inside the `HowtoAccordionHeadings` are made
           // unfocusable here.
 Only the first heading will be made focusable
           // afterwards.
-This is necessary to implement roving tab index. heading._shadowButton.setAttribute('tabindex', -1);
+This is necessary to implement roving tabindex. heading.setAttribute('tabindex', -1);
           const panel = this._panelForHeading(heading);

           // Make headings and panels reference each other
           // with the `aria-labelledby` and `aria-controls` attributes. heading.setAttribute('aria-controls', panel.id);
           panel.setAttribute('aria-labelledby', heading.id);

-          // Assign the appropriate roles to panels.
-Headings are custom
-          // elements and set their role in their own `connectedCallback`. if (!panel.hasAttribute('role'))
-            panel.setAttribute('role', 'region');
         });
         // Make the first heading focusable.
-        headings[0]._shadowButton.setAttribute('tabindex', 0);
+        headings[0].setAttribute('tabindex', 0);

         // Set all the panels to the collapsed state to have a well-defined
         // initial state.